 The AM65x IDK, a multi-board for industrial applications.
 Photos courtesy of Texas Instruments

 For already 8 years, Promwad is a part of TI Design Network.
 This cooperation helped to create remarkable products for our customers, including hardware and software platform solutions for the industrial automation industry.

 “We always try to provide our customers with the best solutions.
 TI as our key partner is a part of creating maximum business value for our clients.
 By contracting us clients have a chance to get their products made out of components which are not yet available for mass market.
-It makes the product more competitive” says Promwad co-owner and CTO Ivan Kuten.
+It makes the product more competitive” says Ivan Kuten, Co-owner & Tech Expert at Promwad.